 mirtmirt / Shutterstock.com

-Although this is a benefit you hope you don’t need, it is important that you know you are protected in the event you or a family member is injured or hurt on an airplane, ship or train.
-Many cards offer travel accident insurance for travelers whose transportation tickets are charged to the credit card.
-Coverage can range from $100,000 to $1 million, depending on the credit card issuer.
+Although this is a benefit you hope you don’t need, it is important that you know you are protected in the event you or a family member is injured while traveling.
+Some cards offer travel accident insurance for travelers whose transportation tickets are charged to the credit card.

 9. Trip cancellation insurance

 Have you ever had an emergency that forced you to cancel a trip?
 In situations like this, trip cancellation insurance can prevent you from losing the money you spent on nonrefundable airfare and hotel reservations.

 Usually, the only requirement is that you have purchased your tickets with the credit card that offers the insurance.

 If you travel, you’re already familiar with the little fees that can add up along the way.
 Some credit cards include an airline fee credit that you can use for luggage fees, seat fees and even in-flight snacks, for example.
 This credit can save you hundreds of dollars.

 The U.S. government’s TSA PreCheck and Global Entry programs provide shortcuts through airport and border security, allowing eligible travelers to avoid long lines.
 They aren’t free, but some travel rewards cards now offer credits that can either pay for or help pay for the TSA PreCheck or Global Entry application fees.